 F. Provide leadership in professional organizations and/or good citizenship in the community at large

 G. Foster and sustain collegial relations with campus, community, and profession

-Experience: Experience in teaching and in research/scholarship, and experience in effectively using technology to facilitate student learning and to expand student access preferred.
+- Experience in teaching and in research/scholarship, and experience in effectively using technology to facilitate student learning and to expand student access.

 Competitive, commensurate with qualifications and experience.
 Attractive and comprehensive fringe benefit package.